-Please read the installation instructions below the Overview section, or at least know that when you’re asked for the Group Name, that I’d like you to type in, Recently Added.
+Please read the installation instructions in the Overview section (below), or at least know that when you’re asked for the Group Name, that I’d like you to type in, Recently Added.

-I’m excited to announce that I am now offering a proactive alert system which will send email alerts to me at the first sign of a problem.
+I’m excited to offer a proactive alert system.
+In fact I require that all customers setup this system.
+The system will send me email alerts at the first sign of a problem.
 Specifically, it monitors the following:

 - When backups are performed by Time Machine or CrashPlan